We love adventures – you might have noticed that!

 Now or never.

-I was standing on the platform, trying not to think about what I was going to do and admiring the bridge’s impressive construction, just to get my mind distracted.
+I was standing on the platform, trying not to think about what I would do and admiring the bridge’s impressive construction to distract my mind.

 I was freaking out.